 Many factors, such as tree species, distance from HRD-infected stands, and time of year influence the risk of infection and impact by HRD.
-A risk-based fungicide treatment guide is available for landowners and property managers in Wisconsin to determine whether fungicide treatment is warranted in a stand.
+A risk-based fungicide treatment guide [PDF] is available for landowners and property managers in Wisconsin to determine whether fungicide treatment is warranted in a stand.

 Currently there are two pesticides to prevent HRD registered with the Dept. of Agriculture, Trade and Consumer Protection in Wisconsin.
 Cellu-Treat® (disodium octaborate tetrahydrate) is a Borate-based chemical and Rotstop®C is a biological fungicide that contains spores of the naturally occurring wood decay fungus, Phlebiopsis gigantea.
 Both products can be mixed in water and applied using a backpack sprayer or an attachment to a harvester.

 Learn where to purchase fungicides in our HRD fact sheet [PDF].